mbalsara/crm/docs/EMPLOYEE_SCHEMA_DESIGN.md

 ## Row Status Handling

 Employees have three statuses:
-- **0 (Active)**: Included in hierarchy, can access companies
+- **0 (Active)**: Included in hierarchy, can access customers
 - **1 (Inactive)**: Excluded from hierarchy, no access
 - **2 (Archived)**: Excluded from hierarchy, no access

 The rebuild query filters by `row_status = 0`, so inactive/archived employees:
 - Are not included as ancestors (can't access anything)
-- Are not included as descendants (their companies aren't inherited by managers)
+- Are not included as descendants (their customers aren't inherited by managers)

 ---